 What are core values?

 For example, one of Google’s Core Values is ‘Great just isn’t good enough’.
-This can be applied to any situation within the organisation and means their employees are always looking to go one step further, whether it be with innovation, customer service or the company working environment.
+This can be applied to any situation within the organisation.
+This means their employees are always looking to go one step further.
+Whether it be with innovation, customer service or the company working environment.

 What are the benefits of having core values for your company?